ericholscher/ericholscher.com/site/index.rst

 where I work to elevate the status of documentation in the software industry.
-The main content here is my blog, which covers various topics around documentation, Python & Django, conference organizing, and anything else that strikes my fancy.
+The main content here is my blog, which covers various topics around documentation, Python,
+Django,
+and conference organizing.

 I currently live in Portland, Oregon, and love to explore the outdoors.
 Whether on bike or foot,
 I spend as much time as possible out and about, checking out the various beauty that the world holds.

+Below you can find out more information about me, and the various professional projects I'm a part of.

 Information
 ^^^^^^^^^^^